sophiasigethy/Cabo_App/readme.md

 VIDEOS
 ------

-Four videos showing how the app works are provided below.
+Four videos showing the app's functionality and feartures are provided below.
 Intro & slides are displayed after downloading the app to explain the rules and features.
 Next, registering to create an account is shown.
 Afterwards, the most interesting: a round showing how to play the game.